Alan I. Leshner: American Association for the Advancement of Science

-Leshner was the chief executive officer of the American Association for the Advancement of Science (AAAS) and Executive Publisher of the journal Science from December 2001-February 2015.
+Leshner was the chief executive officer of the American Association for the Advancement of Science (AAAS) and Executive Publisher of the journal Science from December 2001 to February 2015.
 AAAS, founded in 1848, is the world's largest, multi-disciplinary scientific and engineering society.

 Honors

 Leshner is an elected fellow of AAAS, the National Academy of Public Administration, the American Academy of Arts and Sciences, and many other professional societies.
 He is a member of the National Academy of Medicine of the National Academies of Sciences, Engineering and Medicine.
 He received the Walsh McDermott Medal from the National academy of Medicine in 2015.

 George W. Bush appointed Dr. Leshner to the National Science Board in 2004.
 He was reappointed to the NSB by President Obama in 2011.

 He also has been awarded seven honorary Doctor of Science degrees, including one from Georgetown University in May 2014.